The following is a minimalist description of the grammar of archaic Lilitika

 -íhí (sometimes unstressed as -ihí) is a tenseless aorist, i.e. it inherits its tense from context.
 The aorist is generally used to list out several steps in a larger events, such as the sequence of actions during the rehearsal of a play, reconstruction of a historical event, or a set of instructions for carrying out an activity.
 Heavy use of the aorist is atypical of proper Íomanazinení; see the dialect section on the aorist, below, for rules on alternatives.

 -é, the infinitive form, is unused in Archaic Lilitika and most later chronolects.
 It appeared in Oksí Lilitika whenever a helper verb was invoked.
 As the few helper verbs Lilitika employed transformed into suffixes.
 It now functions primarily as the "dictionary" form.
+In places where infinitives would normally be used in Indo-European languages (such as subclauses) exact verb agreement is required.

 -at- indicates the perfect aspect.
 The task described has been finished; translate into English as "had/has/will have ~ed."